david13penalver/1-daw-project/documentacion/english_readme/Dimentials_readme.md

 - Miro:
 Miro became a blank canvas on which to paint, on which to start planning our mockups, our databases, and our classes.

-- Bootstrap:
-We have used these tools to create dropdown menus, implement buttons, and, in general, save ourselves tedious work in CSS.

 ## Color Palette
 Img de la paleta con los diferentes colores